vk4bay/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 After installing the I2C slave driver by :cpp:func:`i2c_new_slave_device`, {IDF_TARGET_NAME} is ready to communicate with other I2C masters as a slave.

-The I2C slave is not as active as the I2C master, which knows when to send data and when to receive it.
-The I2C slave is very passive in most cases, meaning the I2C slave's ability to send and receive data is largely dependent on the master's actions.
-Therefore, we implement two callback functions in the driver to handle read and write requests from the I2C master.
+The I2C slave is not as subjective as the I2C master which knows when it should send data and when it should receive data.
+The I2C slave is very passive in most cases, that means the I2C slave's ability to send and receive data is largely dependent on the master's actions.
+Therefore, we throw two callback functions in the driver that represent read requests and write requests from the I2C master.

 I2C Slave Write
 ~~~~~~~~~~~~~~~

-You can get I2C slave write event by registering :cpp:member:`i2c_slave_event_callbacks_t::on_request` callback.
-Then, in a task where the request event is triggered, you can call ``i2c_slave_write`` to send data.
+You can get I2C slave write event be register :cpp:member:`i2c_slave_event_callbacks_t::on_request` callback, and in a task when get the request event, you can call `i2c_slave_write` to send data.

-A simple example for transmitting data:
+Simple example for transmitting data:

 .. code:: c